RushabhMhapadi/OrangeHRM-Automation-Testing/README.md

-# OrangeHRM-Automation-Testing
+# OrangeHRM-Automation demo project
-Selenium WebDriver automation project for OrangeHRM using Java
+This is my first Selenium project.
+I have automated login page of OrangeHRM website.
+I tested valid login and invalid login scenarios.